 Dry Scalp Scrub

-- 15 drops lavender essential oil or other oil of your choosing
+—15 drops lavender essential oil or other essential oil for dry scalp

 Squeaky Clean Scalp Scrub